-We recommend dry cleaning or hand washing, however, if your machine has a hand wash or gentle cycle, this would also be suitable.
+We recommend dry cleaning or hand washing, however, if your machine has a hand wash or delicate cycle, this would also be suitable.
+Place the garment in a washbag to protect in machine.
 Hand washing your cashmere will actually make your garment softer over time.

 + Wash in a clean sink ensuring there is no leftover residue from previous products that could harm your cashmere.